-Line & Paper is the Santa Cruz-based creative studio of Stephanie Rapisardo.
+Line and Paper is the independent design studio of Stephanie Rapisardo.

 About My Work

-I can’t remember a time when I wasn’t designing, drawing or creating with my hands.
-Interpreting the world through art has always been a natural language for me and I find this work endlessly rewarding.
-As my art and creative interests will continue to evolve, I find that my portraits allow me to experience the most meaningful personal and interpersonal relationships.
+For as long as I can remember I've been drawing, designing or creating with my hands.
+Interpreting the world through art has always been a natural language for me and I find it endlessly rewarding.
+As my work and creative interests continue to evolve, I find that my portraits allow me to experience the most meaningful personal and interpersonal relationships.

 Art and design have always guided and influenced my life, but it was my career in Early Childhood Education that really sparked my passion for portrait work.
 Primarily influenced by Art’s therapeutic benefits and the Reggio Emilia Philosophy, the classroom became a setting where I was able to teach and advocate for children using a more creative approach.
-When children are encouraged to learn by doing in a beautiful environment that honors their competency, those children thrive.
-My portraits attempt to capture this, a moment in time where that child’s true self is exposed.
+When a child's learning environment is beautiful and honors their competency, those children thrive.
+While always working through an artistic lens, I naturally found inspiration to capture a child's candid and honest nature through portraiture.

 As I continue to create portraits for clients of all ages, I am most intrigued by the tangible process of each drawing.
 While I think about the person, their story, and my corresponding marks, I am completely in the moment.
 I’m excited by the idea that photo-realistic work asks the viewer to maintain engagement with the drawing as they question and interpret what they see.